ShivWad/CmAI/README.md

 ## 📜 License

-This project is open-source and available under the [MIT License](https://www.google.com/search?q=LICENSE).
+This project is open-source and available under the GNU General Public License v3.0